ewm/managerreadme/README.md

 ## **My Assumptions**

-**You’re very good at your job.** You wouldn’t be here if you weren’t.
+**You’re good at your job.** You wouldn’t be here if you weren’t.
 If it feels like I’m questioning you it’s because I’m either: Trying to gather context OR trying to be a sounding board.

 **I’m not good at your job.** You know best.
 I’ll work to provide necessary context and ask questions to help you vet your ideas but I won’t override you.